jacoscaz/treesandrobots.github.io/_posts/2023-04-08-using-computers-outdoors-with-polarized-glasses.md

 ---

-I've recently had the unexpected experience of finding myself comfortably coding in almost direct sunlight, wondering how in the world I could see the screen so clearly in conditions that would have ordinarily made for a headache-inducing and vision-destroying squinting session.
+I've recently had the unexpected experience of finding myself comfortably coding outdoors in almost direct sunlight, wondering how in the world I could see the screen so clearly in conditions that would have ordinarily made for a headache-inducing and vision-destroying squinting session.

 Turns out I had inadvertently kept on my new, [polarized][3] sunglasses